davenkin/andy-springboot4-template/adr/010_domain_event_publishing.md

-Upon receiving MongoDB Change Streams on event insertion, we are not sending the currently inserted event into Kafka directly, instead we treat this change merely as a trigger, which calls `DomainEventPublisher.publishStagedDomainEvents()` to start the publishing of Domain Events to Kafka.
+Upon receiving MongoDB Change Streams on event insertion, we are not sending the currently inserted event into Kafka directly, instead we treat this change merely as a trigger, which calls `DomainEventPublisher.publishStagedDomainEvents()` to start the publishing of DomainEvents to Kafka.

 - The `DomainEventPublisher.publishStagedDomainEvents()` method loads all un-published events from the `publishing-event`